Budapest is low-key one of my favorite cities in Europe!

 Furthermore, I have put together this ultimate guide which includes the top 5 things to do, where to stay in Budapest, and other useful information to help you plan your trip ahead of time!

 WHERE IS BUDAPEST & HOW TO GET THERE

 Budapest is the capital city of Hungary located in the very north of the country.
 The population of Budapest is 1.7 million.

-The two most common ways of reaching Budapest is by plane or train.
+The two most common ways of reaching Budapest are by plane or by train.

 Click Here to get your Eurail Pass today!

 ONE DAY IN BUDAPEST – TOP 5 THINGS TO DO

 The outstanding Citadella is a historic fortress that resides on top of Gillert Hill and it is one of the best free things to do in Budapest.

 Constructed many years ago by the Hapsburgs following the failed Hungarian War of Independence.

 It was once occupied by the Austrians, which was then taken over by Nazis and then finally the Soviets.
 This incredible fortress has a more complex history than Budapest city itself!